Last Updated: December 6, 2024

 9. Will And Estate

-What was Aaron Hernandez's Net Worth and Career Earnings?
+What Was Aaron Hernandez's Net Worth and Career Earnings?

 Aaron Hernandez was an American football player who had a net worth of $50 thousand at the time of his death in 2017.
 During his murder trial, it was revealed that, at that point, Aaron was nearly broke and attempting to liquidate assets such as his house and Hummer to cover his legal bills.
-And at the time of his actual death, his estate was insolvent, with his home being sold by the county to repay various debts, though it's unclear there were any proceeds leftover from the sale as the home was sold at a $300 thousand loss.
+At the time of his death, his estate was insolvent, with his home being sold by the county to repay various debts, though it's unclear if there were any proceeds leftover from the sale as the home was sold at a $300 thousand loss.

-Aaron Hernandez who rose to prominence as a tight end for the New England Patriots in the NFL.
+Aaron Hernandez rose to prominence as a tight end for the New England Patriots in the NFL.
 He played college football at the University of Florida, where he was recognized as an All-American.
 The Patriots drafted Hernandez in 2010, and he quickly became a key player alongside Rob Gronkowski.

 Hernandez signed a five-year contract extension worth $40 million with the Patriots in 2012, cementing his status as a rising star.
 However, his promising career was derailed by legal troubles and violent behavior off the field.
 He would ultimately only earn a total of $11 million during his time in the NFL, the vast majority of which came from a signing bonus he received at that 2012 contract.
-In 2013, Hernandez was arrested and charged with the murder of Odin Lloyd, a semi-professional football player.
+In 2013, Aaron was arrested and charged with the murder of Odin Lloyd, a semi-professional football player.

 The Patriots released Hernandez immediately after his arrest.
 He was found guilty of first-degree murder in 2015 and sentenced to life in prison without the possibility of parole.
-While in prison, Hernandez was also indicted for a double homicide that occurred in 2012, but he was acquitted of these charges in 2017.
-Tragically, Hernandez's life came to an end when he committed suicide in his prison cell in 2017.
+While in prison, Aaron was also indicted for a double homicide that occurred in 2012, but he was acquitted of these charges in 2017.
+Hernandez's life came to an end when he committed suicide in his prison cell in 2017.
 His death and subsequent brain examination reignited discussions about chronic traumatic encephalopathy (CTE) in football players.

 Jared Wickerham/Getty Images